ariga/atlas/doc/website/blog/2023-08-16-passwordless-migrations.md

 ## IAM Authentication

-IAM, short for [Identity and Access Management](https://en.wikipedia.org/wiki/Identity_management), is a framework that was adopted by virtually all cloud providers for managing digital identities and their permissions.
+IAM, short for [Identity and Access Management](https://en.wikipedia.org/wiki/Identity_management), is a framework that has been adopted by virtually all cloud providers for managing digital identities and their permissions.
 Unlike traditional password-based systems where credentials are stored and checked, IAM verifies who (or what) is making a request and then checks the permissions associated with that identity.